LaboratoryB/nextcloud-docker/README.md

 16. Check your server with [Qualys SSL Labs](https://www.ssllabs.com/) to confirm your HTTPS implementation is secure.

-## Licensing
+## License

+Copyright © 2021 Aaron Silber

-Nextcloud Docker Stack is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Nextcloud Docker Stack is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).

-Please note, each piece of software this stack lets you run is governed by their own respective license.
+Please note, each individual application this stack lets you run is governed by their own respective license.
 For example, Nextcloud is licensed under AGPLv3 at the time of writing.
 Be sure to adhere to these licenses as well if you make use of this project.

 ## Trademarks